Explaining Bayesian Neural Networks: Evaluation procedure

 where $I$ is the set containing all features and $O \subset I$ is a subset of features that are part of the segmented object itself. \end{itemize}

-While AUC metric can be used both for explanation methods attributing positive and negative values, as well as for methods attributing just positive relevances, for the correct usage of MA we filter only positive relevances from the explanation method.
+While the AUC metric can be used both for explanation methods attributing positive and negative values, as well as for methods attributing just positive relevances, MA can only be used for positive relevances from the explanation method.
+We acknowledge alternative metrics like Fidelity~\citep{samek2016evaluating}, ROAR~\citep{hooker2019benchmark}, and F-Fidelity~\citep{zheng2024f}, which assess explanation quality via input perturbation.
+However, these are designed for deterministic models with a single explanation per prediction.
+Our method produces a distribution over explanations, making direct application of such metrics non-trivial.
+We therefore use object-localization metrics (AUC-ROC and MA), which are more naturally suited to our probabilistic setting.
+Extending fidelity-based metrics to BNNs remains an important direction for future work.